NixOS/foundation/role_and_responsibilities.md

 _Empower the community and stay out of the way_

-The role of the board is to support the day-to-day operations of the community, help to structure it, and serve as a last-resort backup when things go wrong.
+The role of the board is to provide operational and organizational support to the NixOS project and community.

 In particular, its responsibilities are to: